AndieWill510/tinydoor/Options/101-epilogue.md

 Pat, you reminded me that safe is about values and love and care in the storm.

 To The Old Man’s Club — and Gina, Doraine, and Mike — and to all my friends at Maya, but especially Peter and Ted: you were my found family when I could not have needed it more.
+To Lee who invited me in and out of the storm and made me feel at home, and Todd who was the first to show me that neuro(queer) grownups are a thing and that ge saw me as another one.

 I felt adopted by you, and I am forever grateful.